deepin-community/btrfs-progs/Documentation/btrfstune.rst

         All newly created extents will use the new representation.
 To completely switch the entire filesystem, run a full balance of the metadata.
 Please refer to :doc:`btrfs-balance`.

+--version
+        Print the :command:`btrfstune` version, builtin features and exit.

 EXIT STATUS